 I'd like to show you a tutorial on how to make a removable lined pouch to add to any bag.
 This is an especially useful little addition when your bag doesn't have enough pockets.

-This tutorial is also part of the Morgan Bucket Bag from last weekend.
+This tutorial is also part of the Morgan Bucket Bag from a few weeks ago.

 - 6″ metal zipper For a better-looking pouch) but nylon is fine